 Being exposed to this smell is just part of dating a smoker, and there are very few ways to get around it.

 By the way, the smell won't only get on their things.
 Whenever they hug you right after they've smoked, it will get on you.
-Whenever you spend the night at their house, you will leave the next day smelling like an ash tray.
-Whenever you stand near them as they puff away, your hair is absorbing the smell, which it will slowly release for the next few minutes or hours (or until you wash it).
+Whenever you spend the night at their house, you will leave the next day smelling like an ashtray.
+Whenever you stand near them as they puff away, your hair absorbs the smell, which it will slowly release for the next few minutes or hours (or until you wash it).